oneeve8/kobble-data/content/feamber.md

 Hypnosis sessions that tap into the subconscious mind reveal the complexity of the human mind.
 Some people think that these stories are *past lives*

-Other people believe we only li
+Other people believe we only live *one life*

+What if time is not what we think it is?

+What if there is no

 What if everything is a symbol, a metaphor?